Allied (film): Plot

-In 1942 during World War II, Wing Commander Max Vatan, a Royal Canadian Air Force pilot with intelligence duties, travels to Casablanca in Morocco to assassinate a German ambassador.
-He is partnered with a French Resistance fighter, Marianne Beauséjour, who escaped from France after her resistance group was compromised and killed.
+In 1941 during World War II, Wing Commander Max Vatan, a Royal Canadian Air Force pilot with intelligence duties, travels to Casablanca in Morocco to assassinate a German ambassador.
+To pose as a married couple he is partnered with a French Resistance fighter, Marianne Beauséjour, who escaped from France after her resistance group was compromised and eliminated.

-They pose as a married couple and grow close, despite agreeing that in their line of work feelings can get people killed.
-Marianne, who is trusted by the Germans, secures Max an invitation to the party where they plan to conduct the assassination.
-On the day itself, they have sex inside a car in the middle of a desert sandstorm, knowing they might not survive.
-However, the mission is successful and they escape.
-Max asks Marianne to come with him to London and be his wife.
-They marry, settle down in Hampstead, and have a baby girl, Anna, who is born during a bombing raid.
+Marianne secures Max an invitation to a party where they plan to conduct the assassination.
+Their mutual affection, and a belief they might not survive the day, results in a sexual encounter on the day of the mission.
+After the successful assassination they escape and Max asks Marianne to come with him to London and be his wife.
+They marry, settle in Hampstead, and have a baby girl they name Anna.

-A year later in 1944, Max learns from the Special Operations Executive that Marianne is suspected of being a German spy, having adopted her identity after the real Marianne was killed in France, and that the German ambassador they assassinated was a dissident Hitler wanted dead.
-To test their suspicions, SOE run a "blue dye" operation: Max is ordered to write down a piece of false intelligence at home, where Marianne can find it.
-If the information is picked up from intercepted German transmissions, Max must personally execute her, and if he is found to be an accomplice he will be hanged for high treason.
-He is told to otherwise act normally and not conduct his own investigation.
+In 1944, Max learns from the Special Operations Executive that Marianne may be a German spy who stole the identity of a French Resistance fighter, and that the German ambassador they assassinated was a dissident Hitler wanted dead.
+To test their suspicions, the SOE runs a "blue dye" operation: Max is ordered to write down a piece of false intelligence at home, where Marianne can find it.
+If the information is picked up from intercepted German transmissions, Max must execute her, and if found to be an accomplice he will be hanged for high treason.